MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 | **STORAGESKU** | Standard_LRS | Standard_LRS | Premium_LRS | Premium_LRS | The SKU to setup, either standard, premium or ultra.
 | **STORAGECONTAINERNAME** | %STORAGENAME%cntnr | | | | The blobs need to be stored within a container.

+> [!TIP]
+> In addition to the following documented individual commands and the order of execution, for you to understand each portion of the Azure Storage and container deployment, you can download the full Bash [7-create-storage.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/7-create-storage.sh) or Windows Batch [7-create-storage.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/7-create-storage.bat) scripts to save you time.

 #### Initialize variables

 ```bat